Baked French Fries

 How do I reheat them?

-Let’s be real here, the microwave doesn’t cut it for reheating, right?
-If you can get the best results when you reheat them in the oven, an air fryer, or toaster oven to give them that little bit of crunch.
+Let’s be honest: the microwave doesn’t cut it for reheating, right?
+If you can get the best results when you reheat them in the oven, use an air fryer or a toaster oven to give them a little crunch.

 Can I freeze them after baking them?

-I really love this baked French fries recipe as is!
-If you are interested in making changes, I would recommend any of the following.
+I love this baked French fries recipe as is!
+If you want to make changes, I recommend any of the following.

-• Rosemary French Fries – Sprinkle the potatoes with rosemary along with the recommended amount of olive oil.
+- Rosemary French Fries – Sprinkle the potatoes with rosemary and the recommended olive oil.

-• Cheesy Bacon French Fries – After cooking potatoes as directed, remove and top with chopped pre-cooked bacon and desired cheese.
-Cook for an additional 5-10 minutes until cheese has melted.
+- Cheesy Bacon French Fries: After cooking potatoes as directed, remove them and top with chopped pre-cooked bacon and desired cheese.
+Cook for an additional 5-10 minutes until the cheese has melted.

-• Additional herbs or spices that may taste good – Chives, curry, fresh parsley, salt and black pepper, or French fry seasoning.
-The skies the limit!
+- Additional herbs or spices that may taste good include chives, curry, fresh parsley, salt, black pepper, or French fry seasoning.
+The sky is the limit!

-• Sweet Potato Fries – For those looking for a lower calorie alternative, use sweet potatoes in place of the potatoes.
-A sweet, savory and delicious option!
+- Sweet Potato Fries—For those looking for a lower-calorie alternative, use sweet potatoes instead of potatoes.
+This is a sweet, savory, and delicious option!

 What potatoes are best to use when making baked French fries?

-To be honest, I have tried a variety of potatoes over the years.
-It kind of depends on what texture and taste you are looking for when making your baked French fries.
+I have tried a variety of potatoes over the years.
+It depends on the texture and taste you want when making your baked French fries.
 I love the taste and texture of Yukon gold potatoes.
 Here is a list of the other potatoes you can use and the outcome you could potentially expect.

-• Yukon Gold potatoes: A classic delicious potato.
-Known for its yellow flesh.
-When cooked, it has a creamy texture and rich buttery flavor.
+- Yukon Gold potatoes are a classic delicious potato.
+They are known for their yellow flesh.
+When cooked, they have a creamy texture and rich buttery flavor.

-• Russet potatoes: A potato commonly used in cooking.
-It has light brownish skin.
-When cooked, the flesh is fluffy, moist, and light.
+- Russet potatoes is a potato commonly used in cooking.
+They have light brownish skin, and when cooked, the flesh is fluffy, moist, and light.

-• Red potatoes: A beautifully red-colored medium-sized potato with smooth, thin skin.
-Very flavorful flesh.
+- Red potatoes: A beautifully red-colored medium-sized potato with smooth, thin skin.
+It’s very flavorful flesh.

 Can I soak the potatoes in water instead of boiling them?

-I really like the texture of the French fries when they are boiled first before baking.
-If you are interested in eliminating this step, you are welcome to soak the sliced potatoes in cold water for 30 minutes.
-The process of boiling or soaking potatoes, helps the baked fries to be crisp on the outside and have a soft, fluffy texture on the inside.
+I like the texture of French fries when they are boiled before baking.
+If you want to eliminate this step, you are welcome to soak the sliced potatoes in cold water for 30 minutes.
+Boiling or soaking potatoes helps the baked fries be crisp on the outside and soft and fluffy on the inside.

 Both options also help to eliminate some of the starch from the potatoes.
-By doing so, it helps to create that crunchy outside texture and taste that we all love!
+This creates that crunchy outside texture and taste that we all love!

-For maximum crispiness, make sure to completely dry the potatoes with paper towels before adding any seasonings or olive oil.
+For maximum crispiness, completely dry the potatoes with paper towels before adding any seasonings or olive oil.

 What can I serve with French fries?